romanpauk/dingo/docs/getting-started.md

   the container.
 - `invoke(fn)` calls an unambiguous callable and resolves its arguments from the container.
-- `invoke<Signature>(fn)` lets you pick a specific overload when deduction is ambiguous.
+- `invoke<Signature>(fn)` selects a specific overload when deduction is ambiguous.

-These two APIs are useful at application boundaries where you want dependency injection without turning every transient object into container state.
+These two APIs are useful at application boundaries where dependency injection is needed without turning every transient object into container state.

 <!-- { include("../examples/container/construct.cpp", scope="////", summary="Construct an unmanaged type") -->